Scaling Async Lease Parsing Pipelines with Celery and Redis

 )

-Lease parsing requires strict task isolation.
-A single malformed commercial lease with embedded vector graphics can block a worker for 15+ seconds, starving the queue.
-Implement dedicated queues with explicit routing and late acknowledgment to guarantee exactly-once processing semantics.
-Late acknowledgment (acks_late) ensures tasks are only removed from the broker after successful execution, preventing data loss during worker crashes or OOM kills.
+Lease parsing needs strict task isolation.
+A single malformed commercial lease with embedded vector graphics can block a worker for 15+ seconds.
+Dedicated queues with explicit routing and late acknowledgment guarantee at-least-once processing with idempotent handlers. acks_late ensures a task leaves the broker only after successful execution, preventing data loss during worker crashes or OOM kills.

 # celery_config.py